Miss Universe 2024: Replacements

 Franki Russell was initially appointed as the representative for New Zealand.
 However, the franchise owner withdrew her representation and relinquished its franchise, citing non-compliance with guidelines set by the Miss Universe Organization.
 Subsequently, a new organization was awarded the franchise and Victoria Vincent was named the new representative.

 Fay Asghari was the original winner of the Miss Universe Persia 2024 pageant, which selects the Iranian representative in Miss Universe.
 However, Asghari eventually relinquished her crown due to conflict with her work, and was replaced by her first runner-up Ava Vahneshan.

 Andrea Radford won Miss Universe Guatemala in July but relinquished her title after becoming pregnant.
-She was replaced by her first runner-up, Ana Gabriela Villanueva.
+She was replaced by her first runner-up, Gabriela Villanueva.

 Irina Zakharova was originally crowned as Miss Universe Armenia 2024 but faced backlash from the Armenian public after being identified as a Russian national.
 Eventually, the Miss Universe Organization disqualified her, indicating that she had violated rules on the eligibility to participate.
 She was then replaced by Emma Avanesyan, one of her runner-ups.

 Emma Heyst originally won the title of Miss Denmark 2024 and was entitled to represent Denmark in the Miss Universe 2024 competition.
-However, due to inadequate preparation for the event, she withdrew from the competition in September and was replaced by Victoria Kjær Theilvig, who subsequently won the title of Miss Universe 2024.
+However, due to inadequate preparation for the event, she withdrew from the competition in September and was replaced by Victoria Theilvig, who subsequently won the title of Miss Universe 2024.

-Karyna Kisialiova was crowned as the very first Miss Universe Belarus.
+Karina Kiseleva was crowned as the very first Miss Universe Belarus.

 She and Miss Queen Belarus Organization withdrew for unknown reasons.
 Miss Belarus 2023 winner Eleonora Kachalovskaya was appointed the new representative by its new franchise holder and national director.

 Debuts, returns, and withdrawals

-This edition marked the debut of Belarus, Eritrea, Guinea, Iran, (Note: Competed as Persia in the pageant) Macau, Maldives, Moldova, North Macedonia, Somalia, the United Arab Emirates, and Uzbekistan.
+This edition marked the debuts of Belarus, Eritrea, Guinea, Iran, (Note: Competed as Persia in the pageant) Macau, the Maldives, Moldova, North Macedonia, Somalia, the United Arab Emirates, and Uzbekistan.

-Additionally, this edition featured the returns of Cuba, which last competed in 1967; Fiji in 1981; Guadeloupe and Martinique in 1984; Côte d'Ivoire, the Democratic Republic of the Congo (as Zaire), and Samoa (as Western Samoa) in 1986; Senegal in 1987; Gibraltar in 1990; Bonaire and Suriname in 1999; Hong Kong in 2000; Cyprus in 2012; Botswana and Estonia in 2013; Turks and Caicos Islands in 2014; Montenegro and Serbia in 2015; Sri Lanka and Zambia in 2018; Bangladesh, New Zealand, Tanzania, and the United States Virgin Islands in 2019; Israel, Kenya, and Romania in 2021; and Armenia, Belize, China, Kyrgyzstan, Turkey, and Uruguay, which last competed in 2022.
+Additionally, this edition featured the returns of Cuba, which last competed in 1967; Fiji in 1981; Guadeloupe and Martinique in 1984; Côte d'Ivoire, the Democratic Republic of the Congo (as Zaire), and Samoa (as Western Samoa) in 1986; Senegal in 1987; Gibraltar in 1990; Bonaire and Suriname in 1999; Hong Kong in 2000; Cyprus in 2012; Botswana and Estonia in 2013; Turks and Caicos Islands in 2014; Montenegro and Serbia in 2015; Sri Lanka and Zambia in 2018; Bangladesh, New Zealand, Tanzania, and the United States Virgin Islands in 2019; Israel, Kenya, and Romania in 2021; and Armenia, Belize, China, Kyrgyzstan, Turkey, and Uruguay last competed in 2022.

 Italy Mora of Panama was disqualified during the pageant due to leaving the hotel without consent from the Miss Universe Organization.
 This decision was made by the Disciplinary Committee of Miss Universe Organization jointly with their local franchise holder.

 Prior to the preliminary competition, Edona Bajrami of Kosovo and Mia le Roux of South Africa withdrew for health reasons.
 Bahar Mirzayeva of Azerbaijan was supposed to compete, but did not show up in the host country.